Flocculator Rebuild, Repair,

 time and money purchasing your own commercially available bearings and seals,

-price that is 6-times that of purchasing new components.
+prices that is 6-times that of purchasing new components.

-As such, it is always best to consider outright replacement or
+As such, it is always best to consider outright replacement

 to consider a spare flocculator.